bondarukoleh/java_playground/info/Java_Core_Volume_I/info/fundamental_structures.md

 machines.
 Java programs that work on web pages are called applets.

 In the early days of Java, the language was interpreted.
 Nowadays, the Java virtual machine uses a just-in-time compiler.
+JIT - helping to execute a Java bytecode, JIT compiles bytecode in machine instructions, this increases execution speed.
+But _JIT_ is not _javac_ - those have two different functions.

 ## Java Programming environment
 ```shell